How is a VPN better than your regular internet connection? We explain in easy to understand language.

 The real harm lies there, and if the security offered by the website you are visiting lacks slightly, you are in for significant cyber harm.

-Apart from that, your internet service provider is also keeping tabs on you, and even if you delete your history or turn incognito, your activity is hidden from them.
+Apart from that, your internet service provider is also keeping tabs on you, and even if you delete your history with the help of Google, or turn incognito, your activity is hidden from them.

 And these institutions require or data for security and marketing purposes.